Connorw-dev/FPGA-Tanks/README.md

 # FPGA-Tanks
-A game resembling Wii Tanks written in VHDL for FPGA
+A game resembling Wii Tanks written in VHDL for FPGA using the VGA protocol